pablo-972/pablo-972/README.md

 <h1 align="center">Hi there!👋</h1>

-I'm Pablo, a Software Engineer and Cibersecurity student from 🇪🇸
+I'm Pablo, a Software Engineer from 🇪🇸
 I'm also known as Sulkaz || Dygral